PenguinHero/OpenCV_Smile_Detect/README.md

 I'll keep playing with it to see if I can improve smile detection as it doesn't work as well as face and eyes, but at least it works. :)

 FaceEyesSmile.py is the default version.
-FaceEyesSmile2.py is a version that inlcudes use of a Pi SenseHat to display status of the detection.
+FaceEyesSmile2.py is a version that includes use of a Pi SenseHat to display status of the detection.
 I had planned to run the program on a Pi without a monitor, and have it echo its detection status via the LEDs on the hat.